LoyWeiWin/Grasshopper_UR_RobotAssistedSketching/Docs/ReadMe.md

 - `GrasshopperFiles/`: Grasshopper scripts.
 - `RhinoFiles/`: Robot workcell, and end-effectors.
 - `Assets/`: Images, thumbnails and videos
-- `Docs/`: Documentation for installation, setup instructions, usage, and troubleshooting.
+- `Docs/`: Documentation for installation, and troubleshooting.

+> [!TIP]
-For more details, see the [Wiki](https://github.com/LoyWeiWin/Grasshopper_UR_RobotAssistedSketching/wiki).
+> For more setup instrucions and usage, see the [Wiki](https://github.com/LoyWeiWin/Grasshopper_UR_RobotAssistedSketching/wiki).

 ## Contributing
 Contributions to improve this workflow are welcome!
 Please follow the contributing guidelines in the [contributing guidelines](https://github.com/LoyWeiWin/Grasshopper_UR_RobotAssistedSketching/wiki/05_Contributing-Guidelines) in wiki.

 ## Acknowledgements
 This project was independently developed as part of my personal initiative and commitment to advancing this field.

 ## References